viriyadhika/group-task-backend/README.md

 # Group Task API

 This is an API backend for a group task application.
-The API can be accessed in **this website (replace when finalized)**.
+The API can be accessed [here](grouptaskapi.viriyadhika.com).
+It is implemented by the front end application as can be accessed [here](grouptask.viriyadhika.com).
 It support the following functionalities.

 ## Users

----

 ### Retrieve Users List